Original Penguin SC Club badge and blazer emblem.

 In 1996 the Club celebrated several anniversaries: 80 years since the formation of Hammersmith Ladies SC, 75 years since the formation of Penguin SC and 20 years since the amalgamation of both to form Hammersmith Penguin SC.
 The dinner dance menu from that year marked the occasion (cover) (inside).

 We assumed our current name – West London Penguin Swimming and Water Polo Club – in 2006.
-This was to reflect our broader representation in London, although our Masters section remains rooted in the Hammersmith and Fulham area.
+This was to reflect our broader representation in London.

 As well as the pages in this History section of our website take a look at the history photos in the Photos area.